Yes, the House of Assembly Education Office (HAEO) is very pleased to be able to offer the following programs:-

-Teachers must note that school visits are subject to the following Covid-19 safe measures:
+Teachers must note that school tours of Parliament House are subject to the following Covid-19 safe measures:

 The House of Assembly Education Office live online lesson allows schools to understand the work of the Parliament of Tasmania working through a video conference with HAEO staff.

 For primary and secondary classes, the lesson links Australian Curriculum Civics and Citizenship outcomes with the work of the Parliament of Tasmania, in particular the House of Assembly.
 The lessons focus on the main functions of the Parliament of Tasmania including the law-making process.